 Texas is strict when it comes to drug crimes.
 The state takes a no-nonsense approach to these crimes.
 Even a small amount of certain drugs can lead to felony charges.

 One common type of drug crime is drug trafficking.
-Drug trafficking refers to the transportation and transaction of illegal substances.
+Drug trafficking refers to the transportation and distribution of illegal substances.
 Drug trafficking means you intend to sell or distribute controlled substances across state or national lines.
 Drug trafficking often involves large-scale operations, although it is possible for smaller groups to be arrested and charged with drug trafficking as well.
 In fact, if you are caught with large quantities of drugs in your possession, you could be charged with drug trafficking based on that fact alone.

 Drug Trafficking Penalties